Books by Alec Clayton

 “Alec Clayton is a true original, delivering his readers a fraught and powerful story of family and community laboring through the past decades of change in the South.
 Tupelo is a haunting and personal tale, reminiscent of the best of Pat Conroy.
 Highly recommended!” – Ned Hayes, author of The Eagle Tree.

-Alec Clayton’s 1970 graduate thesis at East Tennessee State University with the academic-sounding title, analyzed what many at the time called .
+What is What the Heck is a Frame-Pedestal Aesthetic? - Alec Clayton’s 1970 graduate thesis at East Tennessee State University with the academic-sounding title, A Ground for the New Art: An Alternative to the Frame-Pedestal Aesthetic, analyzed what many at the time called the new art.
 This book is that thesis with a new title and updated materials.
 It is an examination of the multitude of new art forms that exploded on the scene in the 1960s, from Pop to Happenings to Color Field Painting to Earth Art to Photo-Realism to mail art and more.

 “Alec Clayton’s refusal to hold an exhibition for his Master of Art degree from East Tennessee State University was a ground-breaking event in 1970.
-Now fifty-years later with a rich career as an artist, art critic, and novelist, Clayton revisits his master’s thesis, , a critical essay about the contributions that Cage, Duchamp, Johnson, Kaprow, Pollock, Warhol, and others made to move art forward through the use of new concepts, experiences, formats, materials, and spaces for art.
+Now fifty-years later with a rich career as an artist, art critic, and novelist, Clayton revisits his master’s thesis, What the Heck is a Frame-Pedestal Aesthetic?, a critical essay about the contributions that Cage, Duchamp, Johnson, Kaprow, Pollock, Warhol, and others made to move art forward through the use of new concepts, experiences, formats, materials, and spaces for art.
 I especially enjoyed learning about his collaboration in a mail art piece with Richard C. and Ray Johnson.” – Jennifer Olson Gallery Director and Art Historian Tacoma Community College.